Vegetable Tanned Leather – Process and Benefits

 Vegetable tanned leather

 Vegetable tanning refers to leather that is tanned with fruit, roots, leaves, oak and spruce bark.
-Also quebracho, tara pods, olive leaves, rhubarb roots or mimosa are common.
+Materials like quebracho, tara pods, olive leaves, rhubarb roots and mimosa are also common.
 These substances are placed in a pit along with the skins and hides.
-As these tannins are derived from plants, the leather is called vegetable-tanned leather.
-Vegetable tanning is taking more time than chrome tanning which can be done in a day, but far more worth it environmentally.
+Since these tannins are derived from plants, the leather is called vegetable-tanned leather.
+Vegetable tanning takes far more time than chrome tanning, which can be done in a day, but it is far more worth it environmentally.

 History of Vegetable Tanned Leather

-Vegetable tanning is the oldest method of tanning, this tanning has existed for over 5,000 years.
-Some evident reveal that vegetable tanning was around in 4th millennium BC in Egypt.
-Several type of leather were prepared for various uses in Ötzi discovery in the ice of Alps.
-Recently, we found the more modern and industrialised tanning methods have become common and it can be assumed that nowadays only 10 – 12% of all leather is vegetable-tanned.
-Historically, each region or country has its own used available materials for tanning process, in Europe mostly used chestnut and in UK oak.
+Vegetable tanning is the oldest method of tanning.
+It has existed for over 5,000 years.
+Some evidence revealed that vegetable tanning was around in the 4th millennium BC in Egypt.
+Several types of leather were prepared for various uses in the ice of the Alps.
+Recently, we found that more modern industrialized tanning methods have become common, and it can be assumed that nowadays only 10 – 12% of all leather is vegetable-tanned.
+Historically, each region or country has its own materials that they use for the tanning process.
+In Europe, they mostly use chestnut and in the UK they use oak.

 Is leather sustainable?

-Big scale production of the leather using hash chemicals can give serious impacts to the environment, but the are more sustainable options.
-Tanning with vegetable materials and using the by-product of meat and dairy farming will reduce environmental impact significantly.
+Large scale production of leather using hash chemicals can cause serious impacts on the environment, but there are more sustainable options.
+Tanning with vegetable materials and using the by-product of meat and dairy farming significantly reduces the environmental impact.

-Tanning with chromium will give bad impact to the environment, furthermore with lack of waste treatment.
-Beside the use of chromium, amount of water required for tanning process also become 2nd problem.
-Also, as it is a by-product of the meat and dairy industry you could argue that it is included in that environmental impact as well.
-By using hides as leather raw material, it will reduce the waste of these industry significantly.
-Our main leather supplier is Kasin Leather, finest Indonesian vegetable tanned tannery, Starting as a sole producer for the Japanese and Indonesian Army’s boots, it is one of the oldest leather tanneries in Indonesia, and until today is still the best sole leather producer in the country.
+Tanning with chromium has a negative impact on the environment, especially with a lack of waste treatment.
+Besides the use of chromium, the amount of water required for the tanning process has become a second concern.
+Also, as it is a by-product of the meat and dairy industry, it could be argued that should be included in the environmental impact as well.
+By using hides as leather raw material, it should reduce the waste of these industries significantly.

-Nowadays, so many product created using vegan leather, but still give environmental impact as long as they use synthetic materials, like PVC, that derive from fossil fuel like petroleum.
-Also.
-Water waste and sometimes toxic dyes are additional environmental impactors of the faux leather industry.
-Some of vegan leather made using cork or pineapple leaves, but still require plastic based adhesives to hold fibres together.
+Nowadays, so many products are created using vegan leather, but these still cause environmental impact as they use synthetic materials, like PVC, that derive from fossil fuel like petroleum.
+Also, water waste and sometimes toxic dyes are additional environmental impacts of the faux leather industry.
+Some vegan leathers are made using cork or pineapple leaves, but these still require plastic-based adhesives to hold the fibers together.

 Tannins

-Every plant contains different percentage of tannin.
-During stressful reaction of the plant (e.g. parasite attack) will release mainly substance.
-Even same plant, will content tannin in varies:
+Every plant contains a different percentage of tannin.
+A stressful reaction such as a parasite attack causes the plant to release this substance.
+Even within the same plant type, the tannin content varies:

 1. Oak bark contains about 10% tannins (in older trees about 5%) and oak apples up to 70%.
-The resulting leather is light brown.
+The resulting leather will be light brown.

-2. Chestnuts can reach 10 percent tannins in wood of old trees.
+2. Chestnuts can reach 10%tannins in the wood of old trees.
 The leather is medium brown and chewy.

-3. Willow bark has 10% tannin and delivers yellowish leather.
+3. Willow bark has 10% tannins and delivers yellowish leather.

 4. Spruce bark has 15% tannins.
 However, in spruce wood it is a maximum of 1%.
-Also, this leather is light brown.
+This leather is light brown.

 5. Valonea has a very high tannin level with 32%.
 The leather is tough and solid.